yoctoproject/poky/documentation/ref-manual/variables.rst

       :term:`TARGET_PREFIX` when building for
       ``native`` recipes.

+   :term:`BUILD_REPRODUCIBLE_BINARIES`
+      This variable allows the image building classes and recipes to produce :ref:`reproducible binaries <test-manual/reproducible-builds:reproducible builds>`

+      If you inherit the
+      :ref:`reproducible-build <ref-classes-reproducible-build>` class,
+      which is the case of the Poky reference distribution, this sets this variable to "1".

+      If your build inherits this classs but you wish to disable reproducible binary generation for specific packages or images, you can set this variable to "0" in the corresponding recipes.

    :term:`BUILD_STRIP`
       Specifies the command to be used to strip debugging symbols from binaries produced for the build host.
 By default, :term:`BUILD_STRIP`